nuuuwan/news_lk3_data/README.md

 *2024-12-13 10:27:00* · [`adaderanalk`](https://www.adaderana.lk/news/104205/former-sri-lankan-diplomat-in-australia-fined-more-than-100000-for-entrapping-domestic-worker) · `en`

-A diplomat who “entrapped” a domestic worker in her Canberra home, forcing her to work 14 hours, seven days a week, for less than a dollar an hour, has been fined more than $100,000 in the federal court.
+A diplomat who “entrapped” a domestic worker in her Canberra home, forcing her to work 14 hours, seven days a week, for less than a dollar an hour, has been fined more than $100,000 in the Australian federal court.

 The fine is in addition to more than $500,000 in unpaid wages and interest she has already been ordered to restore, but has so far refused to pay.